General Packages

 The final (optional) part of this practical will look into how to actually interpret Random Forests, using the Variable Importance Measure.
 As you have probably worked out from section so far, physically representing these forests is incredibly difficult and harder to interpret them, in comparison to solo trees.
 As such, although creating random forests improves the prediction accuracy of a model, this is at the expense of interpretability.
 Therefore, to understand the role of different predictors within the forests as a whole it is important to examine the measure of Variable Importance.

 Overall, when looking at Regression Trees, this Variable Importance measure is calculated using the residual sum of squares (RSS) and via the Gini Index for classification trees.
-Conveniently, the correct version will be determined by the randomForest() function, as it can recognize whether you are creating a regression or classification tree forest.
+Conveniently, the correct version will be determined by the randomForest()

-In order to call this measure, we simply need to call the model into the function importance().
+.
 Within our case (looking at a classification forest) this will produce four columns, the binary outcome (Good/Poor) in addition to the Mean Decrease in Accuracy and the Mean Decrease in Gini Index.
 This is by contrast to those which you will find when examining Regression trees, examples of which can be found in ISLR Section 8.3.3.

-In order to best interpret these findings, it is possible to plot, how important each predictor is using the function varImpPlot().
-This will produce a sorted plot which will show the most to least important variables.
+In order to best interpret these findings, it is possible to plot, how important each predictor is using the function varImpPlot()

-# 1. Run the importance to get a rough idea of which predictors are most important
+to plot the result.
+Which predictor is most important to predict the quality of Wine? # 1.
+Run the importance to get a rough idea of which predictors are most important

 importance(for_qual_3)